 Then there is a complex series of events involving the sympathetic nervous system, capillary constriction, decreased oxygen in the area, decreased pH, numerous pro-inflammatory substances that are released that increase pain, and changes in the activity and breakdown of the neurotransmitter acetylcholine involved in muscle contraction.
 There is thought to be an energy crisis due to the lack of oxygen, leading to persistent muscle contraction and the taut band.
 Information regarding pain is transmitted to the spinal cord and brain where it is processed and then can cause pain to be felt in an area distant from the trigger point ("referred pain").
-It is not understood how this referred pain happens.
+It is not understood how this referred pain happens.^{5,6,11}

 Investigators have been curious to study the biochemicals associated with active trigger points.
-It has been found that the pro-inflammatory chemicals bradykinin, substance P, calcitonin gene-related peptide (CGRP), tumor necrosis factor alpha (TNF- $\alpha$ ), interleukin 1 $\beta$ (IL-1 $\beta$ ), IL-6, IL-8, serotonin, and norepinephrine are all significantly elevated at the site of active trigger points and in general in persons who have trigger points.
-The pH of the tissues has been found to be significantly lower in persons with active trigger points than in those without them.
+It has been found that the pro-inflammatory chemicals bradykinin, substance P, calcitonin gene-related peptide (CGRP), tumor necrosis factor alpha (TNF- α), interleukin 1 β (IL-1 β), IL-6, IL-8, serotonin, and norepinephrine are all significantly elevated at the site of active trigger points and in general in persons who have trigger points.
+The pH of the tissues has been found to be significantly lower in persons with active trigger points than in those without them.12 in conservative and noninvasive ways.

-These trigger points can remain in the body for decades or indefinitely, and go completely undiscovered, causing pain and suffering all the while.
-The good news, though, is that they can also be eliminated from the body in conservative and noninvasive ways.
 The muscle fibers in the taut band can go back to contracting the way they are supposed to, oxygen and circulation can return to the area, and inflammation can decrease.
 Pain can be eliminated if this is the cause.
-Range of motion and function can return.
+Range of motion and function can return.^{5,13}

+These trigger points can remain in the body for decades or indefinitely, and go completely undiscovered, causing pain and suffering all the while.
+The good news, though, is that they can also be eliminated from the body